fastlane-screencast/fastlane-screencast.github.io/_posts/2017-08-05-using-dotenv-and-environment-variables-in-fastlane.md

 tags: android ios
 ---

-Preface A majority of the fastlane actions and plugins can be configured using environment variables.
-The code of fastlane setup that makes use of environment variables can make for a very clean looking codebase as well as making it the fastlane system easier to reconfigure.
-Environment variables are one of the most important parts of
+Environment variables are a very powerful way to configure a `fastlane` environment.
+All `fastlane` setups are run off of a set of configurations which are passed into actions and plugins.
+These configurations can be things such as bundle identifiers, iTunesConnect credentials, and API secret tokens.

+Configurations are passed into actions and plugins through code in the `Fastfile`, through configuration files like `Gymfile` or `Deliverfile`, or through environment variables.
+This tutorial is going to walk through how to setup environment variables using [dotenv](https://github.com/bkeepers/dotenv) to make your `fastlane` codebase flexible and maintainable.

+We will cover the the following things:
+- Default `.env`
+- Multiple confirations with `.env.<config>`
+- Secret configurations with `.env.secret` and `.gitignore`

 {% highlight shell %}
 # .env